Initial proof-of-concept results show INV043 to be effective against multiple cancer types

 These proof-of-concept tests were undertaken in collaboration with Invion’s research partner, Hudson Institute of Medical Research (Hudson Institute), on a number of cancer types.

-The key findings from the studies are summarised below
+The key findings from the studies on INV043:

 - Promising preliminary results that may have application across a range of cancers